benetech/Martus-Project/martus-build/BuildFiles/Documents/client/README.txt

-﻿Martus(tm) Desktop Software Version 5.1.1 README.txt
+Martus(tm) Desktop Software Version 5.2.0 README.txt
 ----------------------------------------------------------------

 See https://www.martus.org for information about the Martus software.